Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Preparation and properties of the initial state

-Now, to analyze the distribution of bosons for different order of correlated ground states, we present the many-body transversal position variance, $\dfrac{1}{N}\Delta^2_{\hat{Y}}=\dfrac{1}{N}[\langle\Psi(t)|\hat{Y}^2|\Psi(t)\rangle-\langle\Psi(t)|\hat{Y}|\Psi(t)\rangle^2]$, in Fig.~\ref{Fig1} (b).
-The motivation is to use this quantity to demonstrate the interference in different fragmentation channels later on in the dynamics.
+in Fig.~\ref{Fig1} (b).
+The motivation is to use this quantity to analyze the dynamics of the initially transversely fragmented condensate as it tunnels back and forth along the Josephson junction, see section V. The many-particle position variance is known to be sensitive to correlations \cite{Bhowmik2022, Klaiman2015}.
 Initially, $\dfrac{1}{N}\Delta^2_{\hat{Y}}$ monotonously grows with $V_L$ from the initial value $0.5$, i.e., the value for the harmonic potential at $V_L=0$, and reaches its maximal value at about $V_L=9$ for $\Lambda_0$ and $V_L=8$ for $10\Lambda_0$.
-Interestingly, due to the appreciable amount of developed transversal fragmentation, $\dfrac{1}{N}\Delta^2_{\hat{Y}}$ decays and tends to saturates for the maximal $V_L$.
-It is noted that the many-body variances in the longitudinal direction, $\dfrac{1}{N}\Delta^2_{\hat{X}}$, are essentially the same for all $V_L$ with value 0.5 and are practically independent of the interaction strength chosen here (not shown).
-This suggests a very weak coupling between the $x$- and $y$-directions of the interacting bosons in the considered two-dimensional double-well trap for all $V_L$.
+Interestingly, due to the appreciable amount of the transversal fragmentation developed, $\dfrac{1}{N}\Delta^2_{\hat{Y}}$ decays and tends to saturate when $V_L$ reaches the value 16.
+It is worthwhile mentioning that, unlike the many-body result, the mean-field $\dfrac{1}{N}\Delta^2_{\hat{Y}}$ monotonously grows from the initial value $0.5$ with increasing of the barrier height.
+Also the mean-field $\dfrac{1}{N}\Delta^2_{\hat{Y}}$ practically overlaps for $\Lambda_0$ and $10\Lambda_0$, see details in \cite{Supplement}.
+It is noted that the many-body and mean-field variances in the longitudinal direction, $\dfrac{1}{N}\Delta^2_{\hat{X}}$, are essentially the same for all $V_L$ with value 0.5, and are practically independent of the interaction strength chosen here (and therefore need not be plotted).
+This suggests a very weak coupling between the $x$- and $y$-directions of the interacting bosons in the considered two-dimensional double-well trap for the initial conditions for all $V_L$.

-We have prepared different order of transversely fragmented states depending on the value of $V_L$.
-Now, to investigate the interference of fragmentations by generating longitudinal fragmentation, we propose to quench the trap to a four well potential where the bosons tunnel back and forth between the left and right parts of space.
+Summarizing, we have prepared initial states of different degrees of fragmentation in the transversal direction depending on the value of $V_L$.
+To investigate their out-of-equilibrium Josephson dynamics we propose to quench the trap to a four-well potential where the bosons can tunnel back and forth between the left and right transverse double wells.
+The main research question can be formulated now more precisely: Will a transversely fragmented condensates develop longitudinal fragmentation in time?
+And if so, will the two fragmentations interfere with and impact each other?